How to Choose the Best LL.M. Program for You: A Complete Guide

 Other factors to consider:

 - Entry requirements: What criteria do you need to satisfy to apply?
+For instance, does the LL.M. program have strict GPA cutoffs or not?

 - Geographical location

-- Anything else important to you
+- Anything else that's important to you

 Be specific.
 Write down everything that catches your attention and resonates with you.

-Step No. 3: Personalize Your List
+Step #3: Personalize Your List of LL.M.
+Programs

 Why are you doing this?
 What are you trying to achieve?
 What resources do you have to take steps in that direction?
 What resources do you need to pull?